tomasagata/seizure-detection-python/README.md

-#Seizure Detection Algorithm
+# Seizure Detection Algorithm

-Naive implementation of a seizure detection algorithm using Fourier Transforms written in Python
+Implementation of seizure detection algorithm using Fourier Transforms and written in Python